txt/se25/README.md

       <td></td>
       <td></td>
       <td></td>
       <td>Exam is optional.
-If taken, this  grade will replaces the mid-term grade.</td>
+If taken, this  grade will replaces the mid-term grade.<br>
+          Grades will be posted to NC State, Friday May 2..</td>
       <td>25:exam</td>
     </tr>
   </tbody>